thekosmonauten-hub/FracturedConcord/Assets/Documentation/AscendancyIdeas.md

 🧠 Core Mechanic: Temporal Threads

-Whenever you play a card, it leaves behind a Temporal Thread — a shadow copy that can “unravel” in the future for additional effects.
-You can manipulate these threads using “Echo,” “Rewind,” or “Collapse” actions.

-Echo: Replay a previously played card with reduced power (70–80%)

-Rewind: Undo a state change from last turn (restore lost HP, energy, or card count)

-Collapse: Consume all Temporal Threads for a burst of delayed effects or combo payoff

-This gives the player agency over when value manifests, not just how much.
+15% chance on draw to make your card "Temporal".
+A "Temporal" card Echos it's effect at the start of the next turn.

 Unique Card Unlock ideas:
-1. Rewind (Skill)
-Undo the last card played.
-Refund its cost.
-Draw 1 card.
-If it was a Spell, gain +1 Energy next turn.
+1. Temporal Loop (Power)
+1x Track played cards this round and echo them for 60% power next round.

 2. Fracture Time (Power)
-Your next 3 cards gain Delay (trigger next turn with +50% effect).
-After 3 turns, take 5 True Damage.
+All cards on your hand become "Temporal"

 3. Collapse (Ultimate Skill)
 Consume all Delayed or Threaded cards.
 Trigger their effects instantly with -25% power but apply Slow (1) to all enemies.

+Small nodes:
+Temporal Draw & Energy Shield_
++1% chance to Draw a Temporal Card, 5% Increased Energy shield.

+Echo Effectiveness & Cast speed_
++5% increased effectiveness of Echoed cards, 2% increased cast speed.

 🌀 Passive Node Concepts
 Passive	Effect	Notes
 Future Echo	The first card you play each turn automatically repeats itself after 2 turns with 75% power.
 Signature node.

 Temporal Distortion	Applying Slow also grants you Haste for the same duration.
 Duality design.

 Hourglass Paradox	Skip your turn → next turn gain +2 Draw, +2 Energy, and your first card costs 0.
 “Do nothing” becomes tactical.

-Borrowed Power	Delayed cards gain +20% effect but cost +1 more.
+Borrowed Power	Delayed cards gain +25% effect but cost +1 more.
 Encourages planning around high impact cards.
-Fractured Reality	Once per combat, duplicate your entire hand with “Delayed” status.
-Massive payoff potential.
+--
-Echoing Will	Replayed (Echoed) cards gain +10% base power per card echoed this combat.
-Rewards time recursion.
+Echoing Will	Temporal cards gain +10% base power per card echoed this combat.
+(80% Cap)	Rewards time recursion.

+Suspended Moment	Damage over time effects tick twice as fast for 2 turns after you use a Delayed card.
+A speed-based Do

 Chrono Collapse	When an enemy dies, all their debuffs spread to a random enemy.
 “Temporal instability” effect.

-Suspended Moment	Damage over time effects tick twice as fast for 2 turns after you use a Delayed card.
-A speed-based Do
+--

 👉 Playstyle: Predictive casting, foresight management, and delayed power surges.
 3️⃣ Architect of Entropy